Right Here (The Go-Betweens song): Critical reception

-In his review of Tallulah, at Allmusic, Thom Jurek describes the song, writing, "multi-tracked violins drive the center of the tune sprightly, in an off-rail, cut-time tempo.
+Thom Jurek of AllMusic wrote "multi-tracked violins drive the center of the tune sprightly, in an off-rail, cut-time tempo.
 Robert Vickers' colorful keyboards and Morrison's programming are truly adornments, but McLennan's soulful yet philosophical vocal anchors the tune on bedrock and is supported by a beautiful chorus of backing vocals led by Brown."

-Record Mirror said, "It borders precariously on the twee side, only just saving itself courtesy of Grant MacLennan's nasal passages, his vocals adding a certain sarcastic sneer."
-NME called it, "a shotgun wedding between Bunnymen and Tin Pan Alley which provides the firepower.
+Record Mirror wrote, "It borders precariously on the twee side, only just saving itself courtesy of Grant MacLennan's nasal passages, his vocals adding a certain sarcastic sneer."
+NME called it "a shotgun wedding between Bunnymen and Tin Pan Alley which provides the firepower.
 Their best yet."